Tomnowell/tryhackme/LinuxPrivEscCapstone.md

 unshadow on local machine
-john the ripper on local machine with rockyou.txt password is ........ get flag 1
+john the ripper on local machine with rockyou.txt password is ........ get flag 1:
+THM-42828719920544

-Missy can run /usr/bin/find as sudo with no password (does not work with PATH find )
+Mi ssy can run /usr/bin/find as sudo with no password (does not work with PATH find )

 so from GTFO bin we modify the sudo find command to: